LayerManager/layman/README.md

 ```

 ## Test
-:warning: It will delete all files within LAYMAN_DATA_DIR and all laymen-related schemas in LAYMAN_PG_DBNAME!
+:warning: It will delete all files within LAYMAN_DATA_DIR and all layman-related schemas in LAYMAN_PG_DBNAME!
+Default values are defined in [.env.test](https://github.com/jirik/gspld/blob/master/.env.test)
 ```bash
 make test
 ```